ansible/awx/docs/clustering.md

 ### Installation and the Inventory File
 The current standalone instance configuration doesn't change for a 3.1+ deployment.
 The inventory file does change in some important ways:

 * Since there is no primary/secondary configuration, those inventory groups go away and are replaced with a single inventory group `tower`.
 The customer may *optionally* define other groups and group instances in those groups.
 These groups should be prefixed with `instance_group_`.
-Instances are not required to be in the `tower` group alongside other `instance_group_` groups, but one instance *must* be present in the `tower` group.
+One instance *must* be present in the `tower` group.
 Technically `tower` is a group like any other `instance_group_` group, but it must always be present and if a specific group is not associated with a specific resource, then job execution will always fall back to the `tower` group:

 ```
 [tower]